 You’ve got this great idea for a home business, and you just know it’s going to be a winner.
 You’re already home-based, and you have some extra time.
 This seems like an ideal fit.
 So what could go wrong?
 Actually, quite a lot.
 A lot could go right, too.
-But either way, it helps to understand some basic principles before you jump into a new venture of home-based work.
+But either way, it helps to understand some basic principles of running a business from home before you jump into this new venture.

 Most would-be entrepreneurs seriously underestimate their business’ time commitment.
 Let’s say, for example, that you want to start creating and selling wreaths.
 Estimate not only the hours required to assemble each wreath, but also driving time to the craft store to purchase supplies.
 And how long does it take you to find a box, pack it, address it, and mail it?
 If a customer wants a special addition to the wreath, how many minutes will this require?

 Once you have a reasonable estimate, think realistically about how this time commitment would affect your days.
 Will you have time to operate the business and still (for example) homeschool?
 Take care of your household?
 Run errands?
 Drive your kids to activities?
 Etc.?